-The Task Force and NRC made efforts to eliminate instances where specific examples appear in the ARM language for standards.
-This is not to say that they believe them unnecessary.
-The recommendation is that examples and elaborations appear in guidance documents, rather than in ARM, to free up instruction for educators rather than dictate a list of specific examples that must be utilized.
+The Task Force and NRC made efforts to eliminate specific examples in the ARM language for standards.
+This is not to say that they believed examples are unnecessary; rather, they belong in guidance documents, rather than in ARM, to allow instructional clarity for educators.